 鈥淚 had already been to science camps that prepare you for med school and research, and knew I loved hands-on science,鈥 Rosado says. 鈥淚 felt like, if I was just learning about it in the classroom, it was going to be so tedious that I wouldn't stick with it.
 I knew I needed to get hands-on research.鈥

-So, she turned her own college search north, to the United States鈥 top institutions, where undergraduates are encouraged to seek out research opportunities, and found the 51精品视频 and Miguel Brie帽o-Enr铆quez.
+So, she turned her own college search north, to the mainland United States鈥 top institutions, where undergraduates are encouraged to seek out research opportunities, and found the 51精品视频 and Miguel Brie帽o-Enr铆quez.

 In fact, in the promised interview, after Brie帽o-Enr铆quez asked and Rosado answered a few questions in English, he paused and suggested they switch to Spanish.
 He and his graduate student researchers, all native Spanish speakers, preferred it in the lab.